algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 ### 2.1 Game Objective

 To complete a level, the player must guide five frogs safely into the home bays.
 Each frog represents a life, and the player starts with four lives.
 The game ends when all frogs are lost or when the player completes all the levels.
 Additionally, Frogger has a time limit of 30 seconds (or 60 ticks) per frog, shown by a time band at the bottom of the screen.
 The remaining time also contributes to the player’s score if the frog reaches a home bay on time.
+This remain the same throughout all the levels.

 _Frogger game:_